 Since Fusarium oxysporum prefers heavy, moist soil, aeration and adding compost to the garden can bring more oxygen into the soil.
 This reduces the welcome mat effect for many types of fungus.
 Ensuring proper drainage is the best way to avoid this garden menace.

 Stinkbugs can destroy your garden in short order and they smell pretty bad!

-Stinkbugs are true bugs, which means they are members of the Hemiptera family.
+Stinkbugs are true bugs, which means they are members of Hemiptera.
 The word Hemiptera comes the Greek for half-wing.
 The front half of their wings are hard and the back half are soft.
 Stinkbugs can be recognized easily because of their flattened, boxy, shield-shaped body and tiny scent gland openings near where their shoulder blades would be if they were human.
 The Green Stinkbug (Acrosternum hilare) is bright green with red, orange or yellow edges.
 Harlequin bugs (Murgantia histrionica) are shiny black with yellow, orange, and red markings.